ubsuny/CP1-24-HW1/README.md

 2. bells-inequality - folder containing quantumcode.py, the computational implementation of CHSH inequality
 3. unit-testing - folder for unit tests for the code
 4. Requirements - folder containing qiskit documentation
+5. jupyter-notebooks - folder containing jupyter notebook to test the code locally, on a classical computer